kcha/kcha.github.io/index.md

 Blencowe](http://sites.utoronto.ca/intron) and [Quaid
 Morris](http://www.morrislab.ca).

-I received a M.Sc. in Human Genetics and Bioinformatics at McGill University (advised by [Jacek Majewski](http://www.genomequebec.mcgill.ca/compgen/majewskilab)) and a B.Sc. in Bioinformatics at the University of Waterloo.
+I received my M.Sc. in Human Genetics and Bioinformatics at McGill University (advised by [Jacek Majewski](http://www.genomequebec.mcgill.ca/compgen/majewskilab)) and my B.Sc. in Bioinformatics at the University of Waterloo.
 My M.Sc. thesis focused on computationally characterizing alternative splicing and gene fusions using microarray and high-throughput RNA sequencing technologies, respectively.